peza8/sheep-sphero/readme.md

 ## Activity strategy

-Since you probably want to see incoming messages all the time, but only publish a message once you've solved the riddle, the code is split into two files `subscribe.js` and `publish.js`, which means you'll want to run two separate terminal tabs.
-Since we're using *nodemon*, you can boot up each script once and it will auto-reload when you update the source code.
+Since you probably want to see incoming messages all the time, but only publish a message once you've solved the riddle, the code is split into two files `lib/subscribe.js` and `lib/publish.js`, which means you'll want to run two separate terminal tabs.

+In practice, a single script will both publish and subscribe via the same `device` object, so this separation is simply to make the activity easier.

+We're using *nodemon*, so you can boot up each script once and it will auto-reload when you update the source code.

 ## Having issues?